dzervenes/dzervenes.github.io/unit2.md

 Visualisations showed fuel efficiency negatively correlates with weight, displacement, and horsepower, and positively with model year and region.
 A heatmap highlighted strong links between engine size, power, and weight.
 This activity improved my understanding of data preparation, correlation analysis, and the factors influencing fuel efficiency, preparing the dataset for predictive modelling.

-For the full code and analysis, access the <a href="https://github.com/dzervenes/dzervenes.github.io/blob/master/Unit_2_Seminar_Preparation.ipynb" target="_blank" rel="noopener noreferrer">Google Colaboratory notebook here</a>
+For the full code and analysis, access the <a href="https://github.com/dzervenes/dzervenes.github.io/blob/master/Unit_2_Seminar_Preparation.ipynb" target="_blank" rel="noopener noreferrer">notebook here</a>